gaps-closure/gaps-closure.github.io/docs/C/03-02-01-conflict-analyzer.md

 ### `opt` pass for the Program Dependence Graph (PDG)

 The Program Dependence Graph (PDG)@program_mandering @kSplit @ptrsplit is an abstraction over a C/C++ program which specifies its control and data dependencies in a graph data structure.
-The PDG is computed by adding an anlysis pass to clang.
+The PDG is computed by adding an analysis pass to clang.
 The resulting graph is then parsed into a format that MiniZinc can reason about.

 ![Visualization of the PDG for example 1](images/pdg-graph.png)